AnnaztlaW/CS2-Projects/README.md

 # CS2-Projects
 This is a collection of projects from Computer Science II:Data Structures and Abstraction (cs23001) at Kent State class taken in spring 2024.
+There are generally two forms of files present, labs and projects.
+Labs are the smaller forms of code used for practice and explanation of material.
+While the projects are the larger files (bigint, string, assembler, and profiler ), that were more long term creation and learning tools for implementing mutilple course topics.